What Kind of Proof Do You Need?

 Imagine someone tells me, “Those two people over there—they’re in love.”
 I reply, “Prove it.”
 So they say, “Well, they’re holding hands.
 They look at each other with affection.
 They listen to each other.”
 I retort, “That’s not proof.
 That could be anything.
 Maybe they’re acting.
 Maybe it’s fake.”
 You see the issue?
 We’re not disagreeing about what we see—we’re disagreeing about what counts as proof.
 We’re standing on different ground.

-So the real question isn’t just “Is there proof of God?”
+The real question isn’t just “Is there proof of God?”
 The deeper question is, “What kind of proof is needed?”
 The Word is the proof we need, in faith.
 It is not that God asks us to leave our brains behind.
 But He also doesn’t limit Himself to the categories we invent.
 The proof of God's love is clear in the cross and the empty tomb.
 It’s in the grace that forgives.
 It’s in the peace that surpasses understanding.

-This is God giving us proof of His love.
+That is God giving us proof of His love.
 In His own terms.

 Comments